natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/cpython_gil.rst

 .. note::

-    In addition to processes and threads, there is another variant of concurrent connections to device: asynchronous programming.
+    In addition to processes and threads, there is another version of concurrent connections to device: asynchronous programming.
 This option is not covered in the book.